• Skip to primary navigation

 Instructions

-5. Pour mixture into a 9 x 13 buttered casserole dish.
-Scatter sliced butter or coconut oil around the top - this is something McGruther recommends in Nourished Kitchen for her recipe and it just makes the finished product magical.
-Of course, you'll add more butter once it baked.
+• Pour mixture into a 9 x 13 buttered casserole dish.
+Scatter sliced butter around the top - this is something McGruther recommends in Nourished Kitchen for her recipe, and it just makes the finished product magical.
+Of course, you'll add more butter on top once its baked.

-6. Bake for 45 minutes, or until the side are golden and the center is slightly smooshy.
-Let it cool for five minutes before serving warm with maple pecan butter.
+• Bake for 45 minutes or until the sides are golden and the center is slightly smooshy.
+Let it cool for five minutes before serving warm with maple pecan butter (see post).

 You can top baked oatmeal with just about anything but our typical favorite is grade B maple syrup.
 However, when I have an extra five minutes, I make maple pecan butter.
 Here’s how: